BabylonJS/Documentation/content/start/chap2/viewer2.md

 video-content:
 ---

-# Getting Started - Enhancing Your Website
+# Getting Started - The Viewer

-## Customizing the Viewer's Camera
+## Changing the Viewer's Camera

 What happens when we put the **Village** as a model in the viewer?